Thrive Student Leaders

-Details regarding this year's Thrive Student Leaders Symposium are currently under review.
+Details regarding the 2022 Thrive Student Leaders Symposium are currently under review.
 Decisions will be made as to whether the event will offer a modified program, transition to online or be held in person, if it is safe and permitted to do so.
-News about THRIVE 2021 will be published on this page, our News feed and our social channels.
+News about THRIVE 2022 will be published on this page, our News feed and our social channels.

 The 3rd annual CIS Ontario Thrive Student Leaders Symposium was hosted by TMS School on February 22, 2020.
 Grades 7-12 independent school student leaders presented workshops and facilitated discussion sessions on relevant, actionable and impactful leadership-related topics.

 The workshops were designed collaboratively by student leaders from different schools to help participants work through solutions to roadblocks, pressure points and growth opportunities in their own leadership roles so they could take these solutions back to their schools to innovate and improve experiences for their peers.